adamsilver/adamsilver.io-jekyll/_posts/2016-10-31-semantic-class-names-are-you-being-too-generic-or-too-specific.md

 categories: css
 ---

-Even if you’re completely and utterly sold on the [rational behind semantic class names](http://maintainablecss.com/chapters/semantics/); even if you avoid stylistic and behavioural class names altogether; choosing a good class name for your HTML elements is hard.
+Even if you’re completely sold on [semantic class names](http://maintainablecss.com/chapters/semantics/) and avoid stylistic and behavioural class names altogether, choosing a good class name is hard.

 The problem boils down to naming your classes either too generically or too specifically.
 Both of which have pros and cons.
 But I like to think we can choose a class name without any cons.
 Let's see.